BeatriceVaienti/dsml_project/README.md

 The plot shows that the best mean accuracy is obtained when using the __CamemBERT embeddings__.
  The best mean accuracy that can be obtained for CamemBERT is equal to 0.5385 while the one for Flaubert is 0.4635.
 As such, we decided to employ CamemBERT (`camembert-base`) to tokenize the test and generate the embeddings.

+ ### 4.3.3 Determining the Best Hyperparameters for the Neural Network
+The best hyperparameter found with the CamemBERT embeddings and the 5 most frequent POS tags are the following:
+- learning_rate = 0.0001
+- hidden_size = 64
+- batch_size = 16
+- epochs = 64

+The best mean accuracy obtained with these hyperparameters is __0.5385__.
+The results of the grid search with kfold cross-validation can be found in the `embeddings_evaluation/nn_hyperparameter_log_cam-5pos.json` file.

 ### Evaluation Results
+At last, we employed the best hyperparameters found to train a neural network on a train-test split of 80-20 and then predict on the test set.
+The confusion matrix obtained is shown below, along with the accuracy, precision, recall, and F1-score.

 ![NN Confusion Matrix](images/nn_matrix.png)